ysugimoto/falco/docs/formatter.md

 **default: false**

-If true, declaration properties will be printed with alphabetecally sorted.
+If true, declaration properties will be printed with alphabetically sorted.
 This rule affects to `backend`, `director`, and `table` declarations.

 ```vcl